 Everyone involved in managed care is familiar with social determinants of health (SDOH)

 Food, baby supplies, shelter, safety; without each, at-risk infants and their caregivers are less likely to achieve healthy outcomes.
 Keeping these factors in clear focus is what we’ve done from day one.

-Managing such a broad set of variables within an at-risk NICU population is a daunting challenge for even the largest plans and employers.
+Managing such a broad set of variables within an at-risk Maternity or NICU population is a daunting challenge for even the largest plans and employers.
 That’s the challenge our founder, Dr. Ellen Stang, embraced from the start as core to ProgenyHealth’s mission and solution set.

 ProgenyHealth’s workflows have been continually refined to focus on these critical factors:

 - Our Needs Assessment includes questions about food insecurity, domestic violence, housing and baby needs (diapers, clothing, etc.).

 - Our new hire training of CMs includes in-depth review of SDOH impacting modern Maternity and NICU populations.

 - Our teams utilize geo-mapping tools that identify resources tailored to the infants’ needs.